BorgWarner (BWA) Rises Higher Than Market: Key Facts

-BorgWarner (BWA) ended the recent trading session at $34.74, demonstrating a +0.12% swing from the preceding day's closing price.
-The stock's performance was ahead of the S&P 500's daily gain of 0.11%.
-On the other hand, the Dow registered a gain of 0.12%, and the technology-centric Nasdaq decreased by 0.12%.
+In the latest market close, BorgWarner (BWA) reached $34.80, with a +0.17% movement compared to the previous day.
+The stock exceeded the S&P 500, which registered a gain of 0.11% for the day.
+On the other hand, the Dow registered a loss of 0.11%, and the technology-centric Nasdaq increased by 0.23%.

-Analysts and investors alike will be keeping a close eye on the performance of BorgWarner in its upcoming earnings disclosure.
-The company's earnings report is set to go public on May 2, 2024.
-The company's earnings per share (EPS) are projected to be $0.89, reflecting a 18.35% decrease from the same quarter last year.
-Alongside, our most recent consensus estimate is anticipating revenue of $3.54 billion, indicating a 15.38% downward movement from the same quarter last year.
+Investors will be eagerly watching for the performance of BorgWarner in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on May 2, 2024.
+The company is forecasted to report an EPS of $0.89, showcasing a 18.35% downward movement from the corresponding quarter of the prior year.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.54 billion, down 15.38% from the prior-year quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $3.91 per share and revenue of $14.78 billion, which would represent changes of +4.27% and -6.73%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $3.91 per share and revenue of $14.78 billion, indicating changes of +4.27% and -6.73%, respectively, compared to the previous year.

-Any recent changes to analyst estimates for BorgWarner should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for BorgWarner.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.21% higher.
-BorgWarner currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.22% increase.
+BorgWarner is holding a Zacks Rank of #4 (Sell) right now.

-In terms of valuation, BorgWarner is currently trading at a Forward P/E ratio of 8.88.
-This denotes a discount relative to the industry's average Forward P/E of 13.29.
+Looking at its valuation, BorgWarner is holding a Forward P/E ratio of 8.89.
+Its industry sports an average Forward P/E of 12.79, so one might conclude that BorgWarner is trading at a discount comparatively.

-We can additionally observe that BWA currently boasts a PEG ratio of 0.98.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Automotive - Original Equipment industry currently had an average PEG ratio of 0.88 as of yesterday's close.
+Investors should also note that BWA has a PEG ratio of 0.98 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+As of the close of trade yesterday, the Automotive - Original Equipment industry held an average PEG ratio of 0.82.

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-With its current Zacks Industry Rank of 140, this industry ranks in the bottom 45% of all industries, numbering over 250.
+Currently, this industry holds a Zacks Industry Rank of 161, positioning it in the bottom 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report